aslukili/african-voice-website/README.md

 # Evently
 **events manager for associations and organizations**

-This web app is built with native PHP with an MVC architectural pattern. it is a cms for creating events and managing participants
+This web app is built with vanilla PHP with an MVC architectural pattern.

+The big part of this project is to build the MVC microframework itself (the core folder). this microframework contains the following features:

+- routing
+- middlewares
+- exceptions
+- Database connection with basic queries (auth and CRUD operation)
+- sessions
+- migrations

+it is a cms for creating events and managing participants

 to run the application: